Evertras/bubble-table/README.md

 Border shape is customizable with a basic thick square default.

-Rows can be individually styled.
+Row text can be individually styled.

 Can be focused to highlight a row and navigate with up/down (and j/k).
+These keys can be customized with a KeyMap.

 Can make rows selectable, and fetch the current selections.